mui/material-ui/docs/data/joy/components/circular-progress/circular-progress.md

 ## CSS variable playground

 Play around with all the CSS variables available on the component to see how the design changes.
-You can use those to customize the component on both the `sx` prop and the theme.
+You can use these to customize the component with both the `sx` prop and the theme.

 {{"demo": "CircularProgressVariables.js", "hideToolbar": true}}